Diary

 As many of my meatworld chums and subscribers to the exclusive (i.e. extra-rubbish) entries are aware, I recently discovered what it is like to be run over by a car.
 Needless to say it was tremendous fun and that I’d reccomend it to anyone.

-I’m sure I will write in good time about the accident itself and about being ill and hospital anecdotes and stuff.
-But in the meantime, I am eager to get back into the world of The Occasional Papers (that’s the title of this diary, you monkey): the world of social faux-pas, silly theories, absurd ideas and nhilistic adventures in transitional spaces:
+I’m sure I’ll write in time about the accident itself and about being ill and hospital anecdotes and stuff.
+But in the meantime, I am eager to get back into the world of The Occasional Papers (that’s the title of this diary, you monkey): the world of social faux-pas, silly theories, and nhilistic adventures in transitional spaces:

 On the Edinburgh-Glasgow train this evening, a man sat down immediately opposite me.
-He wore a white shirt with a black suit jacket, annexed with a laminated ID displaying the name ‘Derek Gray’.
+He wore a white shirt with a black suit jacket, and a laminated ID displaying the name ‘Derek Gray’.

-I couldn’t tell whether ‘Derek Gray’ was his own name or the name of the company he worked for but I hope he was called Derek Gray becuse that’s exactly the sort name this man would have: soulless old Derek Gray in his shirt and tie, commuting vast distances every day from his loveless marriage to his pointless managerial job.
-I had been hoping for a nice, leg-roomy journey characterised by nothing other than the lazy staring out of the window at the Scottish sunset but instead I would have to put up with anti-charismatic Derek Gray dominating my eyeline and cancelling out all of my coolness in the fashion of a doppelganger from a negative universe.
-Perhaps I am being cruel but that was the story I composed for him as I sat there, trying not to meet his grey gaze.
+I couldn’t tell whether ‘Derek Gray’ was his own name or the name of the company he worked for but I hope he was called Derek Gray because that’s exactly the sort name this man would have: soulless old Derek Gray in his shirt and tie, commuting vast distances every day from his loveless marriage to his pointless managerial job.
+I’d been hoping for a nice, leg-roomy journey characterised by nothing other than the lazy staring out of the window at the Scottish sunset but instead I would have to put up with anti-charismatic Derek Gray dominating my eyeline and cancelling out all of my coolness like a doppelganger from a negative universe.
+I’m being cruel but that was the story I composed for him as I sat there, trying not to meet his grey gaze.

-Derek would prove to be a far more irritating travelling companion than I had first imagined though.
-Not content with being an ambassador of dullness, he constantly coughed at me.
-It wasn’t even the interesting, characterful coughing of a bronchial disease but rather more the sort of clearing-the-throat non-cough you’d do if you were trying to get someone’s attention.
+Derek would prove to be a far more irritating travelling companion than I had first imagined.
+Not content with being an ambassador of dull, he constantly coughed at me.
+It wasn’t even the interesting, characterful coughing of a bronchial disease but more the clearing-the-throat sort of non-cough you’d do if you were trying to get someone’s attention.

 “Ahem!” he would say, “Ahem!” and sometimes a more phlegmmy “Aaghhem!”